Learning-based Multi-agent Race Strategies in Formula 1: Multi-agent extension

 In the environment shown in \Cref{fig:environment}, \textit{Agent 1} is the learning agent, whereas \textit{Agent i} is the opponent updated at each self-play iteration.
 Although this procedure breaks the Markov property across iterations, it still holds within each training episode.

 Combining self-play with the interaction module improves learning efficiency.
-First, training is performed on a single agent at a time, avoiding the overhead associated with decentralized training of multiple agents.
-Second, only the interaction module is updated, refining the already trained single-agent policy.
+First, only the interaction module is updated, refining the already trained \gls{sa} policy, which maintains the baseline strategy.
+Second, training is performed on a single agent at a time, avoiding the overhead associated with decentralized training of multiple agents.